When you hear the word pie, what comes to mind? A sweet dessert? A savory snack? Family? A certain holiday? A special meal with loved ones?

 12. Paifala (American Samoa)

 Paifala is a sweet pie from a small island in the Pacific called American Samoa (not far from Fiji).
-It’s also known as a half-moon pie because of its shape.
+When it comes to pies from different countries, this one is known as a half-moon pie because of its shape.
 You can find it made and enjoyed across the small island.

 Paifala uses two fruits found on the island, pineapple and coconut, and a few other simple ingredients.
 It’s a dense pie with a thick crust and heavy filling, but it’s very tasty.
 You’ve probably had something similar to it before.